bigdata-uevora/vision-examples/examples/python-environment/cnn/README.md

+This is an example on how to submit a Slurm job which uses Python Virtual Environment for dependency management.
+This example uses TensorFlow and is based in one of the official examples from TensorFlow: https://www.tensorflow.org/tutorials/images/cnn.

 # Slurm and Python's Virtual Environment
 To submit a Python application that uses Python's Virtual Environments for dependency management and project isolation as a Slurm job, you need to perform the following tasks: